Neutrino dispersion relations at finite temperature and density in the Left-Right Symmetric Model: Relevant aspects of the LRSM

-The LRSM is an extension of the ESM motivated by the fact that parity should be restored at high energies \cite{Mohapatra2004}.
-On its simplest form, the model is based on the gauge group (ignoring strong interactions) $SU(2)_L\times SU(2)_R\times U(1)_{B-L}$.
-From this gauge group we expect to have right-handed neutrinos and three additional gauge bosons associated to weak right interactions.
-For this model just two gauge coupling constants are required from the left-right symmetry.
-As in the ESM, these coupling constants are parametrized in terms of the Weinberg angle and the positron charge.
-Thus the interaction Lagrangian for neutrinos is written as where $l$ runs over $e, \mu, \tau$, $\nu_{lL}$ represents the left-handed neutrino fields, $N_{lR}$ the right-handed neutrino fields, $l_L$ the left-handed charged lepton fields, $l_R$ the right-handed charged lepton fields, $W^{\pm}_{L\mu}$ the left charged gauge boson fields, $W^{\pm}_{R\mu}$ the right charged gauge boson fields, $Z$ the left neutral gauge boson field, $Z'$ the right neutral gauge boson field, $c_w=\cos\theta_w$ and $c_{2w}=\cos(2\theta_w)$.
-Scalar multiplets are introduced on this model in such a way that parity is spontaneously broken at high energy scale.
-A second spontaneous symmetry breaking occurs at the electroweak scale and recovers the ESM phenomenology.
-The simplest way to obtain such a pattern of symmetry breaking and allow the existence of Majorana neutrinos is to include the following scalar multiplets: A bidoublet $\Phi:(1/2,1/2,0)$ and two triplets $\Delta_R:(0,1,2)$, $\Delta_L:(1,0,2)$.
-The presence of these fields allows the following Yukawa Lagrangian for leptons
+where $l$ runs over the three lepton flavors $e, \mu, \tau$.
+In this Lagrangian density, $\nu_{lL}$ represents the left-handed neutrino fields, $N_{lR}$ the right-handed neutrino fields, $l_L$ the left-handed charged lepton fields, $l_R$ the right-handed charged lepton fields, $W^{\pm}_{L\mu}$ the charged left gauge boson fields, $W^{\pm}_{R\mu}$ the charged right gauge boson fields, $Z$ the neutral left gauge boson field, $Z'$ the neutral right gauge boson field, $c_w=\cos\theta_w$ and $c_{2w}=\cos(2\theta_w)$.
+Scalar multiplets are introduced in the LRSM in such a way that parity is broken at a very high energy scale when the $SU(2)_R$ symmetry is spontaneously broken.
+The spontaneous breaking of the $SU(2)_L$ symmetry occurs at the electroweak scale and the ESM phenomenology is recovered.
+The simplest way to obtain a consistent pattern of symmetry breaking, allowing the existence of right-handed Majorana neutrinos, is to include the following scalar multiplets \cite{RodriguezY2002}: A bidoublet $\Phi \equiv (2,2,0)$ and two triplets $\Delta_R \equiv (1,3,2)$, $\Delta_L \equiv (3,1,2)$.
+The Yukawa Lagrangian density for leptons is written in terms of these scalar multiplets as follows

 where the sum runs over the three lepton flavors, $\Psi_{L}^T = (\nu_L, l_L)$ is the left-handed lepton doublet and $\Psi_{R}^T = (N_R, l_R)$ is the right-handed lepton doublet.
-After spontaneous symmetry breaking the scalar fields gain a non-vanishing vacuum expectation value
+After spontaneous symmetry breaking the scalar fields gain a non-vanishing vacuum expectation value \cite{RodriguezY2002}